mattpuchlerz/sinatra-mongoid-config/README.md

 Using the Extension
 -------------------

-This extension works fine with both "classic" Sinatra apps, as well as "modular" apps which inherit from `Sinatra::Base`.
+This extension works fine with both &ldquo;classic&rdquo; Sinatra apps, as well as &ldquo;modular&rdquo; apps which inherit from `Sinatra::Base`.
 How you use the extension varies slightly between styles.

-### "Classic"
+### &ldquo;Classic&rdquo;

     require 'rubygems'
     require 'sinatra'